 Registration is not a requirement with Science Care and is not a guarantee.
 However, it is a great way to share your intent to donate your body to science with your family and loved ones to ensure they fulfill your wish following your passing.
 If you choose to register with Science Care, you will receive a welcome letter by email along with identification cards to forward to loved ones, who may assist with arrangements following your passing.

 Most people meet the criteria for donation with Science Care, including those with cancer, heart disease, arthritis, diabetes, and other chronic conditions.
 Certain conditions such as HIV/AIDS, Hepatitis B or C, extremely high or low body mass index (BMI), consent issues, location of residence or passing, legal issues, condition of body at the time of passing, or any inability to place the donation with current medical research or education projects at the time of passing may impact final acceptance in to the Science Care Program, including Science Care’s HOPE® Program.

-Science Care can facilitate donation from all states in the U.S. except AK, AR, HI, ME, MN, MT, NJ, NM, and OK (due to state specific laws).
+Science Care can facilitate donation from all states in the U.S. except AK, AR, HI, ME, MN, MT, NJ, NM, ND, and OK (due to state specific laws).
 Donations from outside the United States are currently unavailable.
 Note: State specific acceptance varies and is adjusted periodically based on the needs of the medical community and any applicable travel restrictions.

 A simple statement indicating you want your agent to have the ability to authorize body donation to science following death with no restrictions (also known as an anatomical gift), preferably with Science Care is ideal.
 You should also authorize cremation as the final disposition.